Line Operators in $U(1|1)$ Chern-Simons Theory: Introduction

 \subsection{Boundary VOAs}

-The first way to reformulate Chern-Simons theory categorically is to associate to it a VOA whose derived category of modules is identified with the category of line operators in the Chern-Simons theory.
-In Section \ref{sec:bdyVOA} we introduce a holomorphic Dirichlet boundary condition for each of the above global forms and analyze the associated boundary VOA $\CV_{(\kappa, \nu, \xi)}$.
-Given such a holomorphic boundary condition, the space of local operators at the endpoint of a given bulk line operator $\CL$ intersecting the boundary has the structure of a module $\CM_\CL$ for $\CV_{(\kappa, \nu, \xi)}$ via collision of boundary local operators; colliding a local operator $\CO$ joining two line operators $\CL, \CL'$ with the boundary commutes with collision with boundary local operators and hence defines a morphism of $\CV_{(\kappa, \nu, \xi)}$ modules; colliding and braiding of line operators is identified with fusion and half-monodromy of the corresponding $\CV_{(\kappa, \nu, \xi)}$ modules.
+One way to reformulate Chern-Simons theory categorically is to associate to it a VOA $\CV$ whose (derived) category of modules is identified with the category of line operators in the bulk TQFT.
+The VOA $\CV$ is realized as the algebra of local operators on a suitable holomorphic boundary condition.
+Given such a holomorphic boundary condition, the space of local operators at the endpoint of a given bulk line operator $\CL$ intersecting the boundary has the structure of a module $\CM_\CL$ for $\CV$ via collision of boundary local operators; colliding a local operator $\CO$ joining two line operators $\CL, \CL'$ with the boundary commutes with collision with boundary local operators and hence defines a morphism of $\CV$ modules; colliding and braiding of line operators is identified with fusion and half-monodromy of the corresponding $\CV$ modules.
 In this way, the boundary VOA encodes the 3d bulk theory, at least as far as line operators are concerned. \footnote{Strictly speaking, it is possible that some aspects of bulk line operators are not encoded faithfully by the boundary VOA $\CV$.
 For example, there could line operators that cannot end on the boundary condition; any such line operator would be represented by the trivial, $0$-dimensional $\CV$ module.
 The process just outlined, whereby bulk line operators are identified with modules for $\CV$, defines a functor $\CC \to \CV\textrm{-mod}$.
 We will assume that this functor is fully faithful, i.e. the map from the space of local operators $\Hom_\CC(\CL, \CL')$ joining two lines $\CL, \CL'$ and the corresponding space of (derived) $\CV$-module morphisms $\Hom_{\CV\textrm{-mod}}(\CM_\CL, \CM_{\CL'})$ is an isomorphism, and conservative, i.e. no non-zero line operator is sent to the 0-dimensional module.} We note it is the derived category of modules that is of physical relevance.
 For example, local operators are realized by derived morphisms between the corresponding modules, rather than simply morphisms.
 Throughout this paper we focus on the underlying \emph{abelian} category of modules, except in Section \ref{sec:locops} where we compute the algebra of bulk local operators realized by derived endomorphisms of the vacuum module.